tkhq/sdk/examples/browser-api-key-stamper/README.md

 $ pnpm run dev
 ```

 This command will run a NextJS app on port 3000.
-If you navigate to http://localhost:3000 in your browser, you can follow the prompts to start an email auth.
+If you navigate to http://localhost:3000 in your browser, you can follow the prompts to enter an API keypair.
+Then, clicking the `Whoami` button should yield a successful response from Turnkey containing your organization + user details.